Lifestyle & Culture

 Yeah, it’s a touristy thing, but you really should take a canal tour.

-Also, if you can speak French and Dutch, just don’t.
+• If you can speak French and Dutch, just don’t.
 Those are rival languages here.
 Use English and avoid the drama.

 Tongeren

 Never heard of Tongeren?
-Well then you’re not into antiques.
+Well then, you’re not into antiques.

 The weekly antiques market in Tongeren, which is just west of Maastricht in the Netherlands, has more city blocks of antiques, collectables (and junk) than any other antiques market we’ve ever visited.
 And trust me, we’ve hit every one between Bodrum, Turkey, and the above-mentioned Ghent including the famous Metz market in France.